 Address: 6510 Western Trail NW, Albuquerque, NM 87120

-Regarding what to do in New Mexico, the Petroglyph National Monument is one of the state’s must-see landmarks.
-The monument is home to estimated 24,000-plus petroglyphs created by the Native Americans who once populated the area.
+Regarding what to do in New Mexico, the Petroglyph National Monument is one of the state’s must-visit landmarks.
+This famous national monument is home to an estimated 24,000-plus petroglyphs created by the Native Americans who once populated the area.